 Across Winchester city centre, participating businesses will display a Key Worker Otter in their windows and a brightly coloured window sticker showing a QR code which can be used to access more information about the trail as well as a map of Otter locations.
 Winchester businesses want to say thank you to all key workers, by hosting a Key Worker Otter, for their incredible hard work over the last challenging year.

 There are 30 Key Worker Otters in total kindly provided by Odin Events, which will be located around the city, each with their own identity from a variety of different key worker roles including doctors, nurses, teachers, police, military and many more.

-During this event participants, businesses and the wider local community will be able to bid to buy an individual Key Worker Otter via an online auction and funds raised will be shared equally between Winchester Hospice and Odin Events.
+During this event participants, businesses and the wider local community will be able to bid to buy an individual Key Worker Otter via an online auction and funds raised will be donated to the Winchester Hospice.
 To access the online auction simply scan the QR code on the brightly coloured window stickers and follow the instructions, or visit winchesterhospice.com to find out more or go direct to the auction website.